Warzone (game): Video Game

 An Online Real-Time Strategy game was in development after Paradox Entertainment had acquired the license but the production was quietly shut down.
 The game would have been called Warzone Online and would have featured a then brand new Game Engine called the Valpurgius Engine.
 It would have been released on both the Xbox and Windows platforms.

 Reception

 Mark Donald reviewed Warzone for Arcane magazine, rating it a 6 out of 10 overall.
 Donald comments that "Warzone is worth investigating, especially if you already swear by the RPG.
 However, I wouldn't recommend it to serious megalomaniacs who live for wargaming."

+Pyramid magazine reviewed Warzone and stated that "As promised on the cover, Warzone plays fast and furious.
+Game turns flow very quickly and tend to be very violent."

 Warzone won the Origins Award for Best Miniatures Rules of 1995.